sindresorhus/make-asynchronous/readme.md

 ### makeAsynchronousIterable(function)

-Make the iterator returned by a function asynchronous by running it in a worker.
+Make the iterable returned by a function asynchronous by running it in a worker.

 ```js
 import {makeAsynchronousIterable} from 'make-asynchronous';